VidunderGunder/mouke/_posts/hatters.md

 ---

 As the Hatters continue to redefine the fashion landscape, it's clear they're not just models; they're a phenomenon.
-In the words of our haute heroes, "True style isn't just about how you dress, it's about how you express."
+In the words of our haute hatters, "True style isn't just about how you dress, it's about how you express."
 Mouke couldn't agree more.
 Now that's fashion with a bird's-eye view.

 ---